mathias/mathias.github.com/source/_posts/2013-08-03-building-a-chording-keyboard-lessons-learned-and-progress-so-far.markdown

 `mxk` even indicated that it had support for two different kinds of chording: braille keyboard chording and a simpler chord-matching function.

-After banging my head against its confusing configuration syntax for nearly a week, I determined that `mxk` just couldn't do what I wanted.
+After banging my head against its confusing configuration syntax for about 2 weeks, I determined that `mxk` just couldn't do what I wanted.
 Two issues cropped up: in the braille chording function, only one row of keys was supported and two hands were assumed.
 (Basically, it wanted ASDF and JKL; keys to form chords, and didn't support anything else.)

 The regular chording functionality seemed like it might work, until I ran into a huge, glaring issue: A key used in one chord couldn't be used in another.
 For example, let's say I'm mapping keys for the left hand on a QWERTY keyboard to be used in a chord.
 So I might have a chord like RE which maps to 'a' and another chord like FE that maps to 'k'.
 The E used in both chords didn't work in MXK.
 It simply couldn't support it and could only watch for unique chords.
 This limits the key map for a chording keyboard made of a 12-key grid from some 495 combinations to 12, gaining us nothing since individual key presses are just as efficient.